bootnecklad/Titan-Specifications/Specifications.md

     -------   ------
     1 1 1 0   D D D D   -  LDM Rn,0xYYYY - Load byte from memory, from address YYYY to DDDD
     1 1 1 1   S S S S   -  STM Rn,0xZZZZ - Store byte to memory, to address ZZZZ, byte from SSS.

+### ASSEMBLY CONVENTIONS ###

+Labels are used to write programs, you dont want to be dealing with straight addresses.
+It hurts.
+A lot!

+    LOOP:
+       LDI R0,STRING[R3]     ; Gets next byte from string TST R0                ; Tests byte fetched from string JPZ END               ; If 0x00 then end of the string!
+       ADD R2,R3             ; Next address to get string must be +1 from previous STM R0,SERIAL_PORT_0  ; Outputs ASCII data to JMP LOOP              ; Time to get next character!

+Above example shoves a label and a couple of instructions.

+Below shows an ASCII string that will be placed in memory at FOO, FOO is a label, beginning in memory at the first character of the string

+    .ASCII FOO "BAR ETC"
+	.ASCIZ FOO "ZERO TERMINATED STRING, ADDS 0x00 AT END OF STRING"

+Below are examples for BYTE and WORD:

+    .BYTE <label> 0xZZ
+	.WORD <label> 0xZZZZ

+Titan byte is 8bits, Titan word is 16bits.